-Reporting Category Scoring Criteria Row B Evidence AND Commentary (0-4 points) 2.A 4.A 6.A 6.B O points Simply restates thesis (if present), repeats provided information, or offers information irrelevant to the prompt.
-1 point EVIDENCE: Provides evidence that is mostly general.
-AND COMMENTARY: Summarizes the evidence but does not explain how the evidence supports the argument.
-2 points EVIDENCE: Provides some specific, relevant evidence.
+Reporting Category Scoring Criteria Row B Evidence AND Commentary (0-4 points) 2.A 4.A 6.A 6.B 6.C O points Simply restates thesis (if present), repeats provided information, or references fewer than two of the provided sources.
+1 point EVIDENCE: Provides evidence from or references at least two of the provided sources.
+AND COMMENTARY: Summarizes the evidence but does not explain how the evidence supports the student's argument.
+2 points EVIDENCE: Provides evidence from or references at least three of the provided sources.
 AND COMMENTARY: Explains how some of the evidence relates to the student's argument, but no line of reasoning is established, or the line of reasoning is faulty.
-3 points EVIDENCE: Provides specific evidence to support all claims in a line of reasoning.
+3 points EVIDENCE: Provides specific evidence from at least three of the provided sources to support all claims in a line of reasoning.
 AND COMMENTARY: Explains how some of the evidence supports a line of reasoning.
-4 points EVIDENCE: Provides specific evidence to support all claims in a line of reasoning.
+4 points EVIDENCE: Provides specific evidence from at least three of the provided sources to support all claims in a line of reasoning.
 AND COMMENTARY: Consistently explains how the evidence supports a line of reasoning.
-Decision Rules and Scoring Notes Typical responses that earn 0 points: • Are incoherent or do not address the prompt. • May be just opinion with no evidence or evidence that is irrelevant.
-Typical responses that earn 1 point: • Tend to focus on summary of evidence rather than specific details.
-Typical responses that earn points: Consist of a mix of specific evidence and broad generalities.
+Decision Rules and Scoring Notes Typical responses that earn 0 points: • Are incoherent or do not address the prompt. • May be just opinion with no textual references or references that are irrelevant.
+Typical responses that earn 1 point: Tend to focus on summary or description of sources rather than specific details.
+Typical responses that earn 2 points: Consist of a mix of specific evidence and broad generalities.
 May contain some simplistic, inaccurate, or repetitive explanations that don't strengthen the argument.
 May make one point well but either do not make multiple supporting claims or do not adequately support more than one claim.
 Do not explain the connections or progression between the student's claims, so a line of reasoning is not clearly established.
 Typical responses that earn 3 points: Uniformly offer evidence to support claims.
-Focus on the importance of specific details to build an argument.
+Focus on the importance of specific words and details from the sources to build an argument.
 Organize an argument as a line of reasoning composed of multiple supporting claims.
 Commentary may fail to integrate some evidence or fail to support a key claim.
 Typical responses that earn 4 points: Uniformly offer evidence to support claims.
-Focus on the importance of specific details to build an argument.
+Focus on the importance of specific words and details from the sources to build an argument.
 Organize and support an argument as a line of reasoning composed of multiple supporting claims, each with adequate evidence that is clearly explained.